godot-addons/godot-behavior-tree-plugin/README.md

 ### Failer

-The `BehaviourFailer` decorator is the inverse of `BehaviourSuceeder`, this decorator return `FAILED` for any child result.
+The `BehaviorFailer` decorator is the inverse of `BehaviorSuceeder`, this decorator return `FAILED` for any child result.

 ### Inverter

-The `BehaviourInverter` decorator negates the result of its child node, i.e., `OK` state becomes `FAILED`, and `FAILED` becomes `OK`.
-Notice that, inverter does not change `ERR_BUSY` or `BehaviourError` states.
+The `BehaviorInverter` decorator negates the result of its child node, i.e., `OK` state becomes `FAILED`, and `FAILED` becomes `OK`.
+Notice that, inverter does not change `ERR_BUSY` or `BehaviorError` states.

 ### Limiter

-The `BehaviourLimiter` decorator imposes a maximum number of calls its child can have within the whole execution of the Behavior Tree, i.e., after a certain number of calls, its child will never be called again.
+The `BehaviorLimiter` decorator imposes a maximum number of calls its child can have within the whole execution of the Behavior Tree, i.e., after a certain number of calls, its child will never be called again.

 ### Max Time

-The `BehaviourMaxTime` decorator limits the maximum time its child can be running.
+The `BehaviorMaxTime` decorator limits the maximum time its child can be running.
 If the child does not complete its execution before the maximum time, the child task is terminated and a failure is returned, as shown algorithm below.

 ### Repeater

-The `BehaviourRepeater` decorator sends the tick signal to its child every time that its child returns a `OK` or `FAILED` value, or when this decorator receives the tick.
+The `BehaviorRepeater` decorator sends the tick signal to its child every time that its child returns a `OK` or `FAILED` value, or when this decorator receives the tick.
 Additionally, a maximum number of repetition can be provided.

 ### Repeat Until Failed

-The `BehaviourRepeatUntilFailed` decoroat keeps calling its child until the child returns a `FAILED` value.
+The `BehaviorRepeatUntilFailed` decoroat keeps calling its child until the child returns a `FAILED` value.
 When this happen, the decorator return a `OK` state.

 ### Repeat Until Succeed

-Similar to the `BehaviourRepeatUntilFailed` decorator, the `BehaviourRepeatUntilSucceed` decorator calls the child until it returns a `OK`.
+Similar to the `BehaviorRepeatUntilFailed` decorator, the `BehaviorRepeatUntilSucceed` decorator calls the child until it returns a `OK`.

 ### Succeeder

-The `BehaviourSucceeder` is a decorator that returns `OK` always, no matter what its child returns.
+The `BehaviorSucceeder` is a decorator that returns `OK` always, no matter what its child returns.
 This is specially useful for debug and test purposes.

 ## Leaf Types